uhafner/quality-monitor/README.md

 The action does **not** run tests or analysis tools.
 Generate all reports in previous workflow steps, then invoke the action to collect and publish results.

 ## How It Works (High Level)
-1. Your build/test/static analysis steps create XML/JSON reports.
+1. Your build steps create supported XML or JSON reports.
 2. The action parses the configured reports (or uses the default config).
 3. It generates:
     - GitHub Checks summary
-    - Optional PR comment (if PR number provided)
+    - Optional PR comment (if the PR number is provided)
     - Optional annotations
     - `metrics.env` for badge generation